cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **An algorithm** is a sequence of instructions to solve a problem or accomplish a certain task.
 Although you are not exactly aware, you do solve a lot of problems using simple algorithms, every day.

-In fact, this is a very simplified algorithm of me getting out of my house everyday, which I assure you, is not easy as it looks:
+For example, this is a very simplified algorithm of me getting out of my house every day, which I assure you, is not as easy as it looks:

 1. Stop the alarm
 2. Get out of bed